phillipnunes/100-days-of-code/log.md

 ### Day 38: October 15 2018

 **Today's Progress**: And today I learned a bit about relationships in Laravel and Eloquent.

+### Day 39: October 17 2018

+**Today's Progress**: So today I practiced a bit with React again.
+I discovered Surge today, and it is pretty easy to deploy apps with it.